polyphilz/lil-hawk/README.md

   <img src="https://github.com/polyphilz/lil-hawk/blob/main/src/images/logo.png" alt="lil hawk logo" width="200" height="200">
 </p>

+<h1 align="center">lil' hawk</h1>

 <p align="center">
-    <b>lil' hawk</b> <br />
     Use GPT models to check for suspicious clauses in legal documents.<br />
     Wrapped up in an easy-to-use Chrome extension; BYOK (bring your own [API] key)!
 </p>

-# What is this?
+## What is this?

 lil' hawk is a Chrome extension that makes it easy to analyze legal documents and contracts such as Terms and Conditions, rental agreements and more.

 ![](https://github.com/polyphilz/lil-hawk/blob/main/assets/demo-new.gif)

-# How do I use it?
+## How do I use it?

-1. Add text into the "legal copy" input box via the built-in selection mode or copy + paste
+1. Add text into the "legal copy" input box via the built-in text selection mode or copy + paste
 2. Add your OpenAI API key
 3. Pick the GPT model to use
 4. Find suspicious clauses!